Collective Annealing by Switching Temperatures: a Boltzmann-type description: Numerical examples

-In order to use CAST efficiently, we want to find the ``optimal" parameters.
+In order to use CAST efficiently, we want to find the effective parameters.
 Reminded by the \textit{No Free Lunch Theorem},\cite{wolpert_no_1997} we cannot expect a parameter set that will work perfectly for every test function.
 However, we try to find the set that ``fits best" the two test functions.
 To this end, we will perform four hyperparameters searches, summarized in the following tables.
 We group the hyperparameters in two categories: main and generalization hyperparameters.
 We will start by optimizing the latter and then the former since $\mu$ and $\lambda$ are arguably the most important parameters.

-The notation $[a,b]_{type=n}$ indicates that the $n$ parameter values are chosen between $a$ and $b$, and are either linearly or logarithmically distributed.
+The notation $[a,b]_{type=n}$ indicates that the $n$ parameter values are chosen between $a$ and $b$, and are either linearly or logarithmically distributed. \\\\

-To compare performance, we will look at two metrics: \begin{itemize} \item \textbf{Success rate}.
-If the best particle $\widehat{X}^n$ manages to reach the basin of attraction (in practice, we half the basin radius like it is done in much of the literature), we count this as a success. \item \textbf{Steps to basin}.
+\\\\ To compare performance, we will look at two metrics: \begin{itemize} \item \textbf{Success rate}.
+If the best particle $\widehat{X}^n$ manages to reach the basin of attraction (in practice, we halve the basin radius like it is done in much of the literature), we count this as a success. \item \textbf{Steps to basin}.
 The amount of steps needed for the best particle $\widehat{X}^n$ to reach the basin of attraction. \end{itemize}